 - Safe-side visit

-- Bikeability training
+- Cycling Proficiency

 - Swimming lessons

 - Educational Visits

 - Police Talks on Bullying, Cyber-bullying, Stranger Danger, Firework and Park Safety

 - People Who Help Us Topics

 - PSHE/ Assemblies

 - RSE/ School Nurses

-- British Values
+- British Values/ Virtues and Values

 - NSPCC workshops

 - PANTS campaign

-- Base 25 support
+- Base 25/Catch 22 etc

-- Reflexions service (MHST) referral and workshops

 Through the school's curriculum the children may have opportunities to go on school trips and residential visits to enhance their learning.
-All off site visits are recorded.
+All off-site visits are recorded.
 Permission slips and medical forms are collected and kept with the office and the lead member of staff.
-Risk assessments are completed and filed within the 'Educational visits folder.'
+Risk assessments are completed and held via Evolve.